logosdx/monorepo/A set of tools for sane people.md

 Sometimes, progress is good; other times, we seem to forget what we're progressing towards.
 We have all been sucked into the frameworks that the Facebooks and Googles of the world have made for us.
 They are popular, new, and smite our front-end problems with a bomb of complexity.

-Tou might ask: well, what's wrong the matter with those frameworks?
+You might ask: well, what's wrong the matter with those frameworks?
 Nothing!
 If you're ever been squirrel hunting, it's like hunting squirrels with a .50 BMG.
 Will you kill the squirrel?
 Yes, but you didn't need a 2 inch munition to do; a tiny .22 LR would suffice.

-Lets break down web apps from an intellective standpoint:
+Lets break down web apps from a logical standpoint:

 - Webapps take the form of a website, therefore, they are composed of `HTML`, `CSS`, and `JS`.
 - All modern browsers implement standardized `ECMAScript`, `CSS`, and the `DOM`.